ksilin/quarkusconfigrules/README.md

 ### Increased client stability, resilience, availability

-Some rules are difficult to put into a sungle bucket, as many rules aim on reducing the number of requests and makign individual requests more efficient.
-This can hava a positive impact on the throughput of the application, but at the same time reduces the burden on the cluster, by reducing the total amount of requests.
+Some rules are difficult to put into a single bucket, as many rules aim on reducing the number of requests and making individual requests more efficient.
+This can have a positive impact on the throughput of the application, but at the same time reduces the burden on the cluster, by reducing the total amount of requests.

 #### Set a reasonable `max.poll.records` limit